9- Your purple prose (at least for now)

 The same thing happens if you try to read at a literary event without ever coming as a member of the audience.

 The same thing happens if you try to get people to critique your work without offering to do any in return.

 Pretty soon, no one will deal with you.
 And then your job gets a whole lot harder.

 It's a variation on a theme in any industry where those who consider how people can help them without returning the favor quickly wind up using up all the good will around them.
 One hand washes the other.
 When you're Donald Trump refusing to pay contractors, there's always another one to take their place (and apparently an entire wing of US politics as well), but when you're a writer, you find out quite quickly that this business is far more small and inscestuous than anybody might realize at first blush.
 And reputations matter.

-If you're really, really good or already famous, it may not ever matter that you leave behind a trail of people's goodwills like squeezed out toothpaste tubes, but for most starting writers, it can make or break their initial low-paid years to start having doors closed because they were a greedy anal sphincter.
+If you're really, really good or already famous, it may not ever matter that you leave behind a trail of people's goodwills like squeezed out toothpaste tubes, but for most starting writers, it can make or break their initial low-paid years to start having doors closed because they were a greedy anal sphincter about reciprocity.
 If you want to make money, think about how you can pay or trade services for or just do the same in return for those you're hoping to get favors from.

 On to Part 3